Sex Crimes Defense Lawyer in McKinney

 Our McKinney sex crimes defense lawyers will fight hard to protect your rights, freedom, and future.
 We know it’s stressful when you’re facing a possible conviction.
 You could lose your job, ruin your reputation, and create strain within your family.
 We want to ensure you avoid harsh penalties and have the opportunity to rebuild your life.
 Whether we get the case dismissed or the charges reduced, you can depend on us to find the right strategy for your situation.

 We have a dedicated legal team that will provide one-on-one attention and create a defense that meets your goals.
 We’ll never force you into doing what we think you should do.
 Ultimately, the final decision is up to you.
 It’s your future at stake, and we want you to feel comfortable with the legal option you choose.
-We’ll thoroughly review the alleged sex crime, obtain evidence that proves your innocence, and aggressively fight against the prosecutor in court.
+A sex crimes lawyer in McKinney thoroughly review the alleged sex crime, obtain evidence that proves your innocence, and aggressively fight against the prosecutor in court.

-At Rosenthal Kalabus & Therrian, we believe in the importance of availability.
+At Rosenthal Kalabus & Therrian, a sex crimes attorney in McKinney believes in the importance of availability.
 We offer 24/7 services so you can contact us whenever you need us.
 Day or night, if you have a question about your case or you’re looking for a status update, someone will be here to take your call.
 When you hire one of our McKinney sex crimes defense lawyers, you’ll always be a priority.

 If you’re facing a sex crimes charge or need assistance overturning a conviction, call Rosenthal Kalabus & Therrian at (972) 369-0577 today.
 We’ll schedule your initial free consultation and begin creating a solid strategy to get the charges reduced or dropped.